 Otolaryngology Resident Research Committee

 The department’s Research Committee, co-chaired by Dr. Andrew Shuman and Dr. David Kohrman, continues the department's long history of promoting research excellence among trainees.
 Residents meet monthly to review progress, assist with grant-writing and manuscript preparation, review research methodology and liaise with departmental faculty.
 The committee also provides financial support for trainee research projects through the Otolaryngology Resident Research Committee Research Grant.
 This grant, which awards $10,000 total annually, aims to supplement extramural funding mechanisms in order to foster meaningful and substantive clinical and/or basic science research.
-Applications for the 2019 grant are due May 17, 2019.
-Recipients will be announced at the Charles J. Krause, M.D., Lectureship on June 21, 2019.
+Recipients are announced at the Charles J. Krause, M.D., Lectureship in June.
 See the grant RFA for more information.